peteyjaym/MMM-fronius/README.md

 Module is a quick and dirty modified version of MMM-json-feed by Amcolash,   all credit for the main code goes to him.

+This module works for me but may have many MANY bugs and errors,

 ## Install
 `cd MagicMirror/modules`
 `git clone https://github.com/peteyjaym/MMM-fronius'